arafinahmed/caddy-install-by-ansible/README.md

-# Sonatype Nexus Installation Playbook
+# Caddy Installation Playbook

-This Ansible playbook installs Sonatype Nexus using Docker on a specified VM and configures it to use an external volume for persistent data storage.
+This Ansible playbook installs caddy using Docker on a specified VM.

 ## Prerequisites